Maida/Enriched Flour: 200 gms

 Deep fry in oil till Golden brown and crispy and drain the oil and bring them out.
 Sprinkle powdered sugar and cardamon powder on both sides when hot.

 Cool and store in airtight containers.
 These stay good for 10-15 days.They taste divine when they are soaked in hot Almond milk, or masala doodh (as known in Maharashtra) and eaten!!
 Enjoy!!

 Author: Kiran Shanbhag.

 Dr. Kiran Shanbhag is a Homeopathic physician.
-She has been practicing from the last 18 years.
+She has been practicing for the last for years.
 She is passionate about her work as a Homeopathic doctor and is also passionate about cooking, equity markets and quest into spirituality.
 All the four have now become an integral part of her life!